TannerBurns/ctf/README.md

 		b.
 Find the green "Clone or download" button at the top right corner of the page.
 		c.
 Find the "Download ZIP" button in the resulting window.
 		d.
 Click it, download the zip file, and extract the files into the local directory of your choice.

-		**Any time you want to update, you'll need to download the zip file again in order to have access to the latest changes.

 Windows Users: